Themekraft/All-in-One-Invite-Codes/readme.txt

 6. eMail Form

 == Changelog ==
+= 1.0.10 - 8 Jun 2021 =
+* Fixed: Show  descriptive message when an invite code was already used or got deactivated.
+* Feature: Bulk Create Invite Codes.
+* Fixed:  When default registration is disabled change the URL of the registration link.
+* Feature: Added new hook to add custom email templates.
+* Fixed: AIOIC  style overlaping Buddyforms li Tags.
+* Tested up with WordPress 5.7.2

 = 1.0.9 - 8 Mar 2021 =
 * Added new feature to trace start to end of the invite codes information.
 * Added shortcode to tracker who invited user from Front-end.